CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Farm animal toys

-Melissa & Doug Pop Blocs Farm Animals Learning Toy
+Melissa & Doug Pop Blocs Farm Animals Educational Baby Toy

 Buying Options

 Teething toys with sensory elements are another good choice for 8-month-old infants.
-We like this magical dragon made with natural rubber and soy-based inks.
-It’s small enough for little hands to grip, and has cotton crinkle wings for an extra element of surprise.
+We like this sweet octopus made with natural rubber.
+It’s small enough for little hands to grip, and tentacles that can be gnawed on.
+This toy even serves double-duty as a bath buddy.

 Nursery rhyme book